What to pack for a Caribbean cruise? Try my Ultimate Cruise Packing Checklist!

 - Extra zip top freezer bags

-- A few sheet of bubble wrap for souvenirs
+- A few sheets of bubble wrap for souvenirs

 - Mobile phone